 - Not be separated from service with a disqualifying discharge or under other than honorable conditions.

-The U.S. Department of Labor, Veterans Employment and Training Service (VETS) is authorized to investigate and resolve complaints of USERRA violations.
-For assistance in filing a complaint, or for any other information about USERRA, contact the U.S. Department of Labor, VETS (DOL) at 1-866-4-USA-DOL.
+The U.S. Department of Labor Veterans Employment and Training Service (VETS) is authorized to investigate and resolve complaints of USERRA violations.
+For assistance in filing a complaint, or for any other information about USERRA, contact the U.S. Department of Labor VETS at 1-866-4-USA-DOL or visit: www.dol.gov/vets.
+For online interactive support visit the USERRA Advisor at: http://www.dol.gov/elaws/userra.htm.